webplatform/docs/tutorials/css_transforms/index.md

 {{Page_Title|Using CSS3 transforms}}
 {{Flags
 |High-level issues=Stub
 |Editorial notes=[[User:Sierra]] has content intended for this page.
 See bug [https://www.w3.org/Bugs/Public/show_bug.cgi?id=20410 #20410].
-Still to do here: nested transforms}}
+Still to do: clarify perspective() and scaleZ() functions}}
 {{Byline}}
-{{Summary_Section|CSS transforms allow you to dynamically manipulate how content elements appear.
+{{Summary_Section|CSS transforms allow you to dynamically manipulate the space in which content elements appear.
 You can move them around on the screen, shrink or expand them, rotate them, or combine all these effects to produce complex movements.
 By themselves, transforms produce static visual effects, but can be easily combined with CSS [[tutorials/css_transitions|transitions]] and [[tutorials/css_animations|keyframe animations]] to produce vibrant interfaces.
 This tutorial first introduces two-dimensional transforms, then shows you how to extend transforms into three-dimensional space.
+It ends with step-by-step instructions to spin a cube.
 }}
 {{Tutorial
 |Content=